hudikhq/hoodik/README.md

 ## Hoodik Cloud

-If you'd rather not run a server, [Hoodik Cloud](https://hoodik.cloud) is the managed version, run by us on the same open-source code.
+If you'd rather not run a server, [Hoodik Cloud](https://hoodik.cloud) is the managed version, run by us on the same publicly auditable code.
 The encryption is identical — files are encrypted in the browser and the server only ever stores ciphertext.
 There is no lock-in: you can export your whole instance at any time and get a runnable copy of Hoodik with your encrypted data inside, ready to self-host with Docker.

 ---